Enterprise Data Custody

 --acl private

-Note: You may with to apply your organizations logging, encryption and other access policies to these buckets.
+Note: You may wish to apply your organization’s logging, encryption and other access policies to these buckets.
 Applying those configurations is beyond the scope of this guide.

 Note: Even if you do not intend to use Nametag in a particular region, you must create buckets in all the regions listed.